-In the property pane of model objects, the User-defined attributes button in the More property group opens the user-defined attributes (UDAs) dialog box.
-If you customize the property pane, you can add your most important UDAs directly to the property pane, so that you do not need to open separate UDA dialog boxes.
+In the property pane of model objects, the User-defined attributes button in the More property group opens the user-defined attributes (UDAs) dialog.
+If you customize the property pane, you can add your most important UDAs directly to the property pane, so that you do not need to open separate UDA dialogs.